FAQ

 Do I Need a Private Investigator?

-Once you become a client at DCD Law, our firm will conduct its own independent investigation into the charges you face.
+Once you become a client at DCD LAW, our firm will conduct its own independent investigation into the charges you face.
 You do not have to hire your own investigator.
 Our firm has the resources to ensure that your case is fully investigated to uncover all of the facts that can be used in building a strong defense.

 Do I Need to Show Up to Court?

 The general answer is yes.
 If you are required by the court to appear, you must appear.
 If you fail to appear, a warrant may be issued against you.
 In some instances, your attorney may appear on your behalf and you won’t need to go to court, such as for traffic tickets.
-Your attorney will advise you on this and, at DCD Law, we will be by your side at all court hearings throughout the criminal proceedings.
+Your attorney will advise you on this and, at DCD LAW, we will be by your side at all court hearings throughout the criminal proceedings.

 When Do I Need an Attorney?